Corangamite Flood Portal

 - Additional resources.

-The Corangamite Flood portal will assist the CMA, in collaboration the Victorian SES and the nine local governments in the Corangamite region to develop a Regional Floodplain Management Strategy.
+The Corangamite Flood portal will assist the CMA, in collaboration with the Victorian State Emergency Service and the nine local governments in the Corangamite region to develop a Regional Floodplain Management Strategy.
 The strategy is the starting point for councils and other stakeholders to identify priority flood management activities, which may include flood warning systems and flood emergency response to local needs, improving flood overlays in land use planning schemes, and dealing with riverine, coastal and urban storm water flooding issues.

 The Flood portal is one of the opportunities offered by the CMA for communities to provide information and feedback.
 Local knowledge is critical to understanding flood behaviour and options for flood mitigation.
 Community information will be integral to the development of the Regional Floodplain Management Strategy and setting regional and local priorities for flood management.